brikis98/yevgeniy-brikman-homepage/_posts/2018-03-30-the-5-love-languages.md

 2. Quality time: expressing love by giving someone your undivided attention (e.g., taking a walk or going on a picnic counts, watching TV together doesn't).

-3. Gifts: expressing love by giving gifts‚Äîthat is, visible symbols of love (e.g., flowers, jewelry, cards).
+3. Gifts: expressing love by giving gifts—that is, visible symbols of love (e.g., flowers, jewelry, cards).

 4. Acts of service: expressing love by doing something for the other person (e.g., cook a meal, clean the house, paying the bills).